bigSmallApple/MemoryGame_Simulation/README.md

 # Memory Game Simulation

-A Java-based simulation to analyze the win rate of two perfect players in an 8-card memory game.
-This project explores how turn order impacts winning probabilities through computational modeling and statistical analysis.
+A JavaFX-based memory game simulation where players can play locally, compete against an AI, or simulate games between AI players.
+This project includes a graphical user interface, animations, and sound effects, providing an interactive and engaging experience.

 ## Features

+- **Game Modes:**
+  - Play vs. Computer: Choose AI difficulty (Easy, Medium, Hard, Impossible).
-- **Perfect Play Logic:** Simulates two players playing the memory game perfectly.
+  - Play vs. Player: Two players share the same computer.
-- **Turn-Based Simulation:** Alternates turns between the players, who aim to collect cards in ascending order (1 through 8).
-- **Win Rate Analysis:** Runs multiple iterations of the game to compute and display win rates for the first and second player.
+  - Simulation: Run AI vs. AI simulations to analyze win rates and export results to a CSV file.
+  - Play Online: Placeholder for future implementation.
-- **Customizable Settings:** Configure the number of cards, players, or simulation parameters.
+- **Customizable Simulations:** Configure the number of games and difficulty levels for AI players.
+- **Graphical Interface:** Built with JavaFX, featuring animations and sound effects.
+- **Settings Menu:** Adjust music, sound effects, and master volume.
-- **Data Export:** Optionally export the results to a CSV file for further analysis.
+- **Data Export:** Optionally export simulation results to a CSV file for further analysis.

 ## How the Game Works

 1. There are 8 cards, numbered 1 through 8, placed face down.
-2. Two players take turns picking cards.
+2. Players take turns picking cards.
 3. Players aim to collect the cards in ascending order (1, 2, 3, ..., 8).
 4. After viewing a card, the player places it back in the same spot.
 5. The game continues until one player successfully collects all cards in order.
-6. If both players play perfectly, this simulation analyzes who is more likely to win based on turn order.
+6. Simulations analyze outcomes between different AI difficulties and turn order impacts.

 ## Project Structure